Book a call with admissions

 TMS Therapy for ADHD

 While ADHD medications are effective for most patients, around 30-20% of those with ADHD still struggle with their symptoms.
 Even for patients who find success with medication, many experience side effects like nausea, headaches, sleep problems, or weight loss.
-This is why many patients choose to explore treatment options that forgo medications entirely.
+This is why many patients explore treatment options that forgo medications entirely.
 One such treatment alternative is TMS therapy.

 Transcranial Magnetic Stimulation (TMS) is emerging as a promising approach to treating ADHD by way of targeted magnetic pulses that stimulate the area of the brain responsible for executive functioning.
 TMS is well tolerated and doesn’t require any sedation or general anesthesia.
 You can even resume normal activities immediately after each session.